3.02 Title IX/Sexual Misconduct Policy

 Remedies-based resolution and discipline-based resolution are options available for reporting parties in the resolution of their complaint.
 The full description of the procedures for remedies- based and discipline-based resolution can be found in the Gallaudet University Sexual Misconduct Policy and Procedures.
 Remedies-based resolution is informal resolution of a complaint without taking disciplinary action against the responding party.
 Discipline-based resolution involves an investigation which results in a final investigation report that is reviewed by an appropriately trained panel comprised of appropriate faculty or staff representation, based on the responding party's role/relationship with the University.

-The panel will make an outcome determination of whether the reporting party violated this policy and will share the outcome determination with the Title IX Coordinator.
-The Title IX Coordinator or a designee will determine the most appropriate sanction(s) if the responding party is responsible for violating this policy.
+The panel will make an outcome determination of whether the reporting party violated this policy and will share the outcome determination with the Title IX Coordinator and the appropriate Dean (faculty).
+The Title IX Coordinator or a designee (student or staff) or the Dean (faculty) will determine the most appropriate sanction(s) if the responding party is responsible for violating this policy.